7 Essential Tips For Great Home Appraisal

 For lenders, a home appraisal acts as a safeguard.
 Mortgage providers need to confirm that the home is worth the amount they are lending since the property serves as collateral for the loan.
 If an appraisal comes in lower than expected, it could mean renegotiating the sale price, increasing the down payment, or even rethinking the transaction altogether.

-Appraisers consider a variety of factors when determining a home’s value, including its size, condition, location, and comparable home sales in the area (commonly referred to as “comps”).
-Their goal is to provide a fact-based, unbiased valuation that reflects current market conditions.
+Professional appraisers consider a variety of factors when determining a home’s value, including its size, condition, location, and comparable home sales in the area (commonly referred to as “comps”).
+Their goal is to provide a fact-based, unbiased valuation that reflects current market conditions using data from sources like NYC property records.

 How Long Does a Home Appraisal Take?